John F. Kennedy CVA-67

 KENNEDY departed Mayport in April 1997 for its 15th deployment to the Mediterranean Sea and returned to Mayport in late October 1997.

-After their return, KENNEDY entered a three-month ship's restricted availability at Naval Station Mayport is February 1998 for many upgrades.
+After their return, KENNEDY entered a three-month ship's restricted availability at Naval Station Mayport in February 1998 for many upgrades.
 In April 1998, after extensive repairs and maintenance, KENNEDY got underway for several at-sea periods for carrier qualifications, weapons onload and offload training, student pilot and general shipboard damage control training.
-KENNEDY also participated in the week long Fleet Week '98 activities, strengthening the Navy's relationship with New York City residents.
+KENNEDY also participated in the week-long Fleet Week '98 activities, strengthening the Navy's relationship with New York City residents.

 Big John returned in mid-August, after more than six months away from homeport.
 The ship continues to support, serving as the east coast platform for carrier qualifications and will begin an extensive maintenance period in 2003.

-In July 2004, Kennedy collided with a dhow in the Gulf, leaving no survivors on the traditional Arab sailing boat.
-After the incident the Navy relieved the commander of the Kennedy, Capt.
+In July 2004, USS John F. Kennedy (CV-67) collided with a dhow in the Persian Gulf, resulting in the tragic loss of all individuals on the traditional Arab sailing boat.
+Following the incident, the Navy relieved the commander of the Kennedy, Capt.
 Stephen B. Squires.
-The carrier itself was unscathed, but two jet fighters on the deck were damaged when one slid into the other as the ship made a hard turn to avoid the tiny vessel.
+Although the carrier itself remained unscathed, two jet fighters on the deck were damaged when one slid into the other as the ship executed a hard turn to avoid the small vessel.
 Capt.
-Squires waited to make the turn at the last possible moment to recover aircraft returning for airstrikes that were critically low on fuel.
+Squires made the decision to turn at the last possible moment to allow for the recovery of aircraft returning from airstrikes that were critically low on fuel.

-Budget cutbacks and changing naval tactics, combined with the facts that the Kennedy was the most costly carrier in the fleet to maintain and that she was due for an expensive overhaul, prompted the U.S. Navy to retire the Kennedy.
-On April 1, 2005, the Navy formally announced that the carrier's scheduled 15-month overhaul had been canceled. .
+Budget cutbacks and evolving naval tactics, coupled with the fact that the Kennedy was the most expensive carrier in the fleet to maintain and was due for a costly overhaul, prompted the U.S. Navy to retire the Kennedy.
+On April 1, 2005, the Navy formally announced the cancellation of the carrier's scheduled 15-month overhaul.

-Before decommissioning she made a number of stops to allow the public to "say farewell" to her, including a stop at her "homeport" Boston Harbor.
-She was decommissioned in Mayport, Florida on March 23, 2007.
+Before decommissioning, the Kennedy made several stops to allow the public to "say farewell" to her, including a stop at her "homeport" Boston Harbor.
+She was officially decommissioned in Mayport, Florida, on March 23, 2007.